ABNAssesments/javascript-assesments/README.md

      - Input field for "Your Monthly Salary."
      - Input field for "Partner's Monthly Salary."
 (Only when there is a 2nd applicant)
      - Display the total salary, with the following sum (Salary applicant 1 + (0.7 * Salary applicant 2)
+     - Select the 'Length of mortgage in years' (values range from 1-30)
      - A button to trigger the calculation.
+The result should be displayed in months (divide by 12).
+(Yearly salary * Looptijd * 0.25 (imaginary interest/quote) / 12
+     - Make the page multilingual (EN/NL)

 2. **JavaScript Logic:**
    - Write JavaScript logic to calculate the total monthly income.